adaptris/interlok-docs/docs/pages/cookbook/cookbook-msmq.md

----
-title: Integrating with MSMQ
+# Integrating with MSMQ

-keywords: interlok msmq
-tags: [cookbook, messaging]
-sidebar: home_sidebar
-permalink: cookbook-msmq.html
-summary: This document summarises configurations for consuming and producing messages using MSMQ.
+> **Summary:** This document summarises configurations for consuming and producing messages using MSMQ.
 We will also describe some best practices related to the MSMQ infrastructure.
 It assumed that you have a passing knowledge of Interlok and its configuration with a basic understanding of MSMQ.
----

 {% include important.html content="in 3.8.0; adp-msmq was renamed to interlok-msmq" %}